-ng statements. of those matters.
-I hereby make, under [] 1.
+oath, the e followin g statements. r urose muners, r nereej mune, under [] 1.
 Payment of penalty.
-I admit that the violations occurred and enclose \$100 in payment of the penalty. [] 2.
+I admit that the violations occurred and enclose \$36,000 in payment of the penalty. [] 2.
 Contest the violation(s).
-I believe that the alleged violation(s) did not occur for the reasons I describe below (if you do not include reasons supporting your contest here, your request will be denied): I ask for a hearing to present evidence nistrative law judge for a decision. e on the information I provide above to OR [] b) I ask for a Commission decision base above. ed solely on the information I provide [] 3.
-Application for mitigation.
-I admit the violations, but I believe that the penalty should be reduced for the reasons set out below (if you do not include reasons supporting your application here, your request will be denied): [] a) I ask for a hearing to present evidenc an administrative law judge for a dec e on the information I provide above to eision.
-OR [] b) I ask for a Commission decision base above. ed solely on the information I provide - enalty of perjury under the laws of the ation I have presented on any attachme State of Washington that the foregoing, ents, is true and correct.
+I believe that the alleged violation(s) did not occur for the reasons I describe below (if you do not include reasons supporting your contest here, your request will be denied): [] a) I ask for a hearing to present evidence on the information I provide above to an administrative law judge for a decision.
+OR [] b) I ask for a Commission decision base above. d solely on the information I provide [] 3.
+3. Application for mitigation.
+I admit the violations, but I believe that the pena be reduced for the reasons set out below (if you do not include reasons suppyour application here, your request will be denied): [] a) I ask for a hearing to present evidence an administrative law judge for a dec e on the information I provide above to ision.
+OR [] b) I ask for a Commission decision base above. d solely on the information I provide enalty of perjury under the laws of the station I have presented on any attachme State of Washington that the foregoing, nts, is true and correct.
 Dated: [month/day/year], at [city, state] Name o f Respond lent (company) - please print Signature of Applicant